-UPDATE 2-Norway central bank cuts rates to zero to soften coronavirus impact
+REFILE-UPDATE 3-Norway central bank cuts rates to zero to soften coronavirus impact

 Until March, Norway’s key policy rate had never been lower than 0.5%, the level which it stood at from 2016 to 2018.

-“So it was one more cut, we are down to a nil key policy rate!
-At the same time Norges Bank is clear that the effective lower limit for the rate is reached,” said Kjersti Haugland, chief economist at DNB, Norway’s largest bank.
+“Given that Norges Bank has established a reputation for doing exactly what it says, we have removed the further 25bp cut that we had pencilled in for the June meeting,” said Capital Economics in a note to clients, one of two brokerages surveyed by Reuters that had expected a rate cut.

-“The probability of a negative rate in Norway is thus significantly reduced,” she said.
+“As a result, we now expect interest rates to remain rooted at zero until 2022 at least.”

-The government has invoked emergency powers to restrict travel and shut many public and private institutions, although steps are now taken to gradually open up society.
+The government has invoked emergency powers to restrict travel and shut many public and private institutions, although steps are now being taken to gradually open up society.

 April unemployment surged to more than 15%, the highest level on record, amid mass layoffs by corporations, data from Norway’s Labour and Welfare Agency (NAV) show.